carolinan/Deejay/readme.txt

 The header, including site title, description, header menu and header widgets, is only visible on the front page.
 Only 3 widgets will be shown in the header widget area.
 At 960px width, only the first header widget will be shown.
-The mobile menu does not show submenus.
+The mobile menu and the social menu does not show submenus.
 I recommend a short site title and max 3 or 4 header menu items for the title and menu to align properly.

 == Installation ==